joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 First, you are likely to want to know where your place is in the company structure.
 For this, you would want to check out the [team chart](https://about.gitlab.com/team/chart/).

-If you have questions, don't hesitate to mention (FILL IN WITH @ UX BUDDY HANDLE) (your [UX buddy](https://about.gitlab.com/handbook/engineering/ux/uxdesigner-onboarding/#ux-design-buddy)), (FILL IN WITH @ UX MANAGER HANDLE) (your UX Manager), or the whole UX department by using `@gitlab\-com/gitlab\-ux` (use the latter sparingly unless its something important).
-You can also reach out to people in the `#ux` [Slack channel](https://gitlab.slack.com/messages/C03MSG8B7/).
+If you have questions, don't hesitate to mention (FILL IN WITH @ UX BUDDY HANDLE) (your [UX buddy](https://about.gitlab.com/handbook/engineering/ux/uxdesigner-onboarding/#ux-design-buddy)), (FILL IN WITH @ UX MANAGER HANDLE) (your UX Manager), or the whole UX department by using `@gitlab\-com/gitlab\-ux` (use the latter sparingly unless it's something important).
+You can also reach out to people in the [#ux Slack channel](https://gitlab.slack.com/messages/C03MSG8B7/).

 You'll have a weekly 1:1 call with your UX buddy until your onboarding is complete!
 Fridays are great for these to talk through questions and set expectations for the next week.
-You onboarding doesn't have a scheduled end date, just focus on learning and getting comfortable with GitLab and the UX departmen.
+You onboarding doesn't have a scheduled end date, just focus on learning and getting comfortable with GitLab and the UX department.

 ## Company :earth\_africa: